vitalitylearning2021/interpolationCUDA/index.md

 Nearest-neighbor interpolation is the simplest possible form of interpolation and amounts to use the closest sample to interpolate a function at a certain interpolation point.
 Being the simplest interpolation, rather than calculating a combination of the samples, it simply approximates function values by the nearest-neighboring sample.
 We will discuss nearest-neighbor interpolation with one-dimensional and two-dimensional interpolation.
 One-dimensional interpolation consists of having samples of a function acquired on the real line and returning interpolated values on the real line, as shown below.
-One-dimensional interpolation is important *per se* because it frequently appears in applications and it is a preliminary step to learn two-dimensional.Figure [5](#nearestNeighborInterpolation) below illustrates one-dimensional interpolation:
+One-dimensional interpolation is important *per se* because it frequently appears in applications and it is a preliminary step to learn two-dimensional.
+Figure [5](#nearestNeighborInterpolation) below illustrates one-dimensional interpolation:

 <p align="center">
   <img src="nearestNeighborInterpolation.png" width="400" id="nearestNeighborInterpolation">